Kinto/kinto-http.py/README.rst

     # Or get an existing one.
     group = client.get_group('receipts', bucket='payments')

-    # Or retriave all groups in the bucket.
+    # Or retrieve all groups in the bucket.
     groups = client.get_groups(bucket='payments')

-    # To update an exiting group.
+    # To create or replace an existing bucket.
     client.update_group('receipts', bucket='payments', data={'members': ['foo']})

-    # Or patch some fields of an existing group.
+    # Or modify some fields in an existing group.
     client.patch_group('receipts', bucket='payments', data={'description': 'my group'})

     # To delete an existing group.